 - If necessary, open your Palm Beach County Shoreline Protection scene.

 - Open the legend.

 The legend shows the names and symbols for all layers currently visible in the scene.
 Because the default extent of the layer has the 3D Reefs group turned off, the layers in that group don't appear in the legend.
 However, the 3D Reefs layers will appear when the group is turned on.
 Currently, however, the Artificial Reefs layer in both the 3D Reefs and 2D Reefs groups have the same name: Artificial Reefs - Palm Beach County.
 You'll rename these layers so that when they appear in the legend, the distinction between them is clear.

-- In the Editor, in the 2D Reefs group, click the arrow for the Artificial Reefs - Palm Beach County layer and choose Rename.
+- In the Editor, in the 2D Reefs group, click More options and choose Rename.

 - Change the name to Artificial Reefs (2D) and press Enter.